 Is bill payment software worth it?

-Bill payment software is absolutely worth the investment because, unlike paying bills manually, bill payment software reduces the need for people to get do these highly repeatable tasks.
+Bill payment software is beneficial absolutely worth the investment because, unlike paying bills manually, it reduces the need for people to get do these highly repeatable tasks.
 This amounts to saved time, resources and money.

-Automated bill payment software minimizes data entry and paper invoices, drives consistency in payment processes, securely pays suppliers and controls cash flow.
+Automated bill payment software minimizes data entry and paper invoices, drives consistency in payment processes, more securely pays suppliers and helps controls cash flow.

 A Goldman Sachs report revealed that it costs a business $22 to pay a single invoice with a paper check.
 That’s about 10 times more than the estimated $2 to pay an invoice using bill payment software.